sebastian-lenz/divinity-vscode/README.md

 This extensions enables language features for the scripting language Osiris found in The Divinity Engine 2 based games.

+**New: You can now use LSLib Compiler and Debugger with this extension.
+This allows you to compile story scripts directly from VS Code and use the debugger of VS Code with story scripts.
+More info available here: https://gist.github.com/Norbyte/8b7eb35cd17f799ea113636b15e1f967**

 ## Getting started

 ### Installation